 Angioedema is a condition characterized by swelling underneath the skin that usually appears around the lips and eyes.
-It can occur as part of an allergic reaction (acute allergic angioedema), as a response to certain medications (non-allergic angioedema), or be genetic (hereditary angioedema), the results of a malfunctioning immune system (acquired angioedema), or appear without a known cause (idiopathic angioedema).
+It can occur as part of an allergic reaction (allergic angioedema), as a response to certain medications (non-allergic angioedema), due to a genetic mutation (hereditary angioedema), because of a malfunctioning immune system (acquired angioedema), or without a clear cause (idiopathic angioedema).

-The disease is similar to hives or urticaria, but while hives are swelling in the upper layers of the skin (the epidermis and dermis), angioedema is swelling in layers below the skin (the subcutaneous and submucosal layers).
+The disease is similar to hives or urticaria, but while hives causes swelling in the upper layers of the skin, angioedema causes swelling in the deeper layers of the skin.
 Angioedema and hives can occur independently or at the same time.

-To diagnose the condition, the doctor will try to figure out what may have caused the disease, review the symptoms, examine the affected area, carefully analyze the patient’s medical history and perform some tests to distinguish the different types of angioedema.
+To diagnose the condition, doctors will try to determine what may have caused the disease, review the symptoms, examine the affected area(s), carefully analyze the patient’s past medical history, and perform tests to distinguish between the different types of angioedema.

 Skin prick test

 A skin prick test is one of the most common diagnostic tests for allergies.
 It attempts to provoke a small, controlled, allergic response in the skin.
 A drop of liquid that contains a substance the patient may be allergic to is put on the forearm.
-Then, the skin under the drop is gently pricked with a needle to see whether there is a reaction.
-If the patient is allergic to the substance, a raised, red, itchy bump (wheal) that may look like a mosquito bite will appear within 15 minutes.
-The test is painless and very safe.
-Patients should not take antihistamines before the test because they can interfere with the results.
+Then, the skin under the drop is gently pricked with a needle to see if there is a reaction.
+If the patient is allergic to the substance, a raised, red, itchy bump (a weal) that may resemble a mosquito bite will appear within about 15 minutes.
+The test usually is painless and very safe.
+Certain medications, including antihistamines, should not be taken before the test because they may interfere with the results.

-If no mutations are found in the SERPING1 gene, the F12 gene is analyzed to see if the patient has hereditary angioedema type 3.
+If no mutations are found in the SERPING1 gene, then the sequence of the F12 gene may be analyzed to see if the patient has type 3 HAE.

-If all the above tests fail to produce negative results the patient may be diagnosed with idiopathic angioedema, which simply means the cause is unknown.
+If all the above tests fail to produce conclusive results, the patient may be diagnosed with idiopathic angioedema, which means simply that the specific cause of the disease is unknown.